whyansh/odin-recipes/README.md

-This is a website showcasing recipes.
+This is a website showcasing tasty recipes.
+It was done as an attempt towards learning how to apply my skills in real-life projects.